JJ/hoborg/text/text.md

 away soon I told him we were building a replica for the menagerie, but since Rufus was very jealous of his act we didn't want him to know what we were doing, right?
 That was a few pesos more.
 And then a few more when the diligence vanished after just a day.
+And then it was the *act* part the one that had to go.
+No way something that actually moved could be built in so short a time and by a blacksmith.

-And the questions increased in the same proportion.
+And the questions increased in the same proportion that the will bo build it went down.
 Who was going to be in charge of the gaffe?
 Did I want just one or several to sell?
 Could the thing be traced back to him?
 I had to answer yes to that one, there were nobody else in the circus with the tools to do it, and